 So there you have it, our breakdown on the debate between Term Life Insurance vs. Whole Life Insurance, which is best for you?

-So which type of policy is right for you?
+Now, which type of policy is right for your situation?

 At TermLife2Go, we take the time to find out all of this information about our clients before we make a recommendation.
 We have no motivation to recommend a specific life insurance company over another, which allows us to make custom recommendations that are in your best interest.